epsilon537/boxlambda/docs/terms-and-abbreviations.md

 - **BSCANE**: A Xilinx primitive giving access to and from the FPGA's JTAG scan chain.

 - **BSS**: Block Starting Symbol.
-Portion of an object file or executable holding zero-initialized data.
+The portion of an object file or executable holding zero-initialized data.

 - **Bus Arbiter**: In a Shared Bus Interconnect, a Bus Arbiter decides which of the requesting bus masters get to access the bus.